Mature man smiling at friend after glaucoma procedure

 Changes in your vision might seem minor, but they can be a symptom of something more serious.
 The earlier you see an optometrist or ophthalmologist, the better your prognosis can be.
 Damage to the optic nerve cannot be reversed, and early intervention is critical.
 Glaucoma rarely presents immediate symptoms, so as soon as you notice any changes in your vision, it is important to reach out to an ophthalmologist or optometrist who can determine the right course of action.
 Our doctors are experts in their fields who can help you maintain your vision.

-We work hard to create a home-like environment at our practice in Denver, CO, and take our time with each patient to ensure all of your vision needs are met.
+We work hard to create a home-like environment at our ophthalmology office in Denver, CO, and take our time with each patient to ensure all of your vision needs are met.
 When necessary, we can provide same-day appointments.
 Don't risk your vision.
 Call us today:

 (303) 777-3277